 What helped you make it through such a difficult time?

 Writing it down day by day and sharing my pain.
 I doubt it is a universal recipe.
 Everyone deals with trauma and mourns in their own individual way but for me it was really important.
 When Michał died, I didn’t want to be alone.
 I didn’t want to stay at home or throw my phone away.
 I wanted to be with people all the time.
 Even if we did not speak a word or cried most of time, I really needed someone.
 When the closest person you’ve ever had dies, it changes everything.
 He is just gone and he will never be back.
 It hurts terribly.
 However, it does not mean that life is not worth living anymore.
 I had and still have my family and friends.
 Friendship is for me very close to love.
 Between Michal’s death and his funeral, it was as if I were in a relay race – handed from one person to another – always with someone watching guard.
 It helped me a lot.
 I meditated a lot.
 Hadn’t it been for all this, I wouldn’t have recovered that quickly.
 On top of that, I decided to focus on myself.
 I knew the company was important and that it couldn’t go bust, but the most important thing was my health.
 I gave up on training and graphic recording for one month; I found a substitute.
 After some time I realized I had to keep moving.
 I was determined to fight.
 I wanted ExplainVisually to make it through.
-I couldn’t let something that we both started go down.
-And I keep on doing it until now.
+But if it wasn’t for my team and their great help and determination, I don’t know what would have happened to the company.
+Maciek Budkowski, who had previously had the role of a sales and marketing person, took over from Michal and started managing the company.
+It required from him a lot of courage and…balls.
+Like me, he had not only lost his boss, but also his good friend.
+So we couldn’t let something that we had started go down.
+And we’re still doing it!